 Remember, for tens of thousands of years, since the end of the last ice age, birds most likely have migrated to and through these areas.
 Many of these locations are easily accessible by foot, bicycle, bus or are a short trip by motor vehicle.
 A variety of different birds can be seen at these public sites and the species are ever-changing throughout the year with seasons, weather and migrations.
 In March, ducks, geese and bald eagles can be frequently seen where there is ample water.

 For example, only a ten-minute drive by car from my house in the Metcalfe Park Neighborhood of mid-town lies one of the best public bird watching spots I know to witness the spring migration — the 300 water-acre Levi Carter/Kiwanis Park complex in the northeastern part of the city.

 I know what you’re thinking.
-Go bird watching at urban Omaha’s Carter Lake or at the adjacent Kiwanis Park Lagoon, really?
+Go bird watching at urban Omaha’s Carter Lake or at the Kiwanis Park Lagoon, really?
 C’mon!

 Carter Lake with its close proximity to the Missouri River for bird migration and navigation, along with its topography and habitat diversity, offers a plethora of birds to see, particularly during the month of March!

 Bird watching during migrations in large cities and extensive metropolitan areas such as Omaha can even be better than many realize and very rewarding.
 Just because you live in a city or town, don’t think that stops you from finding a surprising amount of bird life on your doorstep!

 Here are some quick tips to get you underway in urban bird watching.

 Go in the morning.
 My recorded observations show that the morning is often the best time to look for birds in metropolitan areas because there are less people around.
 In practice, birds can appear at any time of the day, so always expect the unexpected.
 The fun of urban bird watching is to see how many different species you can identify and capture with photos.